jebin2/JellyJump/project_implementation_guides_for_llm/player/phase20-url-upload.md

 ## Goal
 Allow users to add videos to playlist from remote URLs (e.g., direct video links, CDN URLs).

+---

+## What to Build

+URL upload system with:
+- Upload button and modal interface
+- URL validation and fetch logic
+- CORS error handling
+- Loading indicators
+- Integration with playlist and MediaBunny

+---

 ## Features to Implement

 ### Feature 1: Upload URL Button